ankurgautam/prospectivecustomers/README.md

 ```
 ##Data Cleansing
 1. The ranges of values in each of the variables (columns) look ok without any kind of outliers
-2. There is equal distribution of the three classes - setosa, versicolor and virginia
+2. There is equal distribution of the three classes - setosa, versicolor and virginia.

 No cleansing required

+###Correlations
-Correlations - Given the large number of predictors, we would like to start with a correlation analysis to
+Given the large number of predictors, we would like to start with a correlation analysis to
 see if some variables can be dropped

 ```{r}